rogerbh/sensecode/_posts/2019-09-01-post-placeholder-2.markdown

 A flexbox aproach."
 date:   2019-09-01 09:14:14 -0300
 category: js-posts
+featured-image: js-logo.jpeg
+featured-image-alt: Learn how to resize columns with js.
 ---

 ## This is just a test to check how the markdown format handles some text styling.